Introduction – to the future of employment

 There is friction in commencing outsourcing because people aren’t aware of it and if they are they have concerns and misgivings.
 Very few people in SMEs really understand how it works.
 This is a major hurdle to overcome in terms of exploration and engagement.

 Even once people are open to exploring outsourcing; because it is a complex ongoing service, the sales cycle is slower and complex.
-This means that that the uptake and engagement will be much slower.
+This means that uptake and engagement will be much slower.
 This is generally the nature of B2B services.
-It is slow moving.
+It is slow-moving.

 This complex relationship means that a managed marketplace is desperately needed.